bottiger1/easy-undervolt/README.md

    ![image](https://github.com/user-attachments/assets/5909fa41-a4e0-4169-803a-0bf57afe4240)

 5. You'll get an XML file like "User Mode.xml" rename this to "default.xml".
 6. Download the undervolt program from us, put it in the Desktop.
-Run it and set the desired max frequency and voltage.
+Double click to run it and set the desired max frequency and voltage.
 7. Import the new file called new.xml

    ![image](https://github.com/user-attachments/assets/5253f350-1d2e-49ba-b2b9-4633932409f8)
 9. Select the new profile.
 Be sure to click apply.
    ![image](https://github.com/user-attachments/assets/41d51e1e-7445-47ee-af95-f9ddc25a1348)
 10. (optional) Verify the voltage curve looks ok by clicking on the **VF Tuner** button under the clock area.
+I also recommend you use something like Nvidia Overlay (alt+r) to make sure the settings are running.
 11. Close GPU Tweak or else it will randomly switch to OC Mode.

 Now every time you want to change the numbers, you can skip to step 6.